jasewarner/social-icons-obvs/README.md

 Jase Warner ( <a href="https://jase.io/">https://jase.io</a> )

 ## Installation
-Head over to the WordPress Plugin Directory page to download the plugin and follow the instructions there.
+Head over to the <a href="https://wordpress.org/plugins/social-icons-obvs/">WordPress Plugin Directory page</a> to download the plugin and follow the instructions there.